-SECTION 9.
+SECTION 7.
 BALLOTS

 - A) The final ballot, including constitutional amendments, fee changes, referenda, and plebiscites must be approved by the Senate no later than the second (2nd) Senate meeting of Spring quarter.
 The content of the ballot may not be changed after it has been approved by the Senate. - B) All plebiscites must be approved by the Senate by the ballot approval deadline date.
 Within two (2) days following the Senate's approval, plebiscite proponents must post a thirty-five dollar (\$35.00) bond at the A.S.
 Administration Office.
-If the bond is not posted the plebiscite will not be allowed on the ballot.
+If the bond is not posted the plebiscite will not be allowed on the ballot. - C) Ballots will be available at Voting Information Booths.

-SECTION 10.
+SECTION 8.
 VOTE TABULATION